xdfy/draft-defoy-moq-relay-network-handling/rev-02/draft-defoy-moq-relay-network-handling-02.md

 The relay obtains the PDU set XR metadata from the object XR header, and

-- PSI (4 bits) is derived from the publisher's priority (8 bits).
-To faciliate the mapping, it is recommended for the publisher to only use the 4 lower bits of the publisher's priority, and set the higher 4 bits to zero.
 - When objects are transported in MOQT streams, E is derived from the FIN flag of the QUIC stream
 - When objects are transported in MOQT streams, PSN is generated based on the QUIC/UDP/IP packets received in order of STREAM frame offset.
 In case there are missing packets, the relay can use the STREAM frame offset and path MTU to determine the sequence number of a packet received after one or more missing packets.